 Airport Pick-up & Orientation

-For students arriving at Dublin International Airport, we offer an airport pick-up service from the airport to your accommodation, at an additional charge.
+For students arriving at Dublin International Airport and studying in our Dublin centre, we offer an airport pick-up service from the airport to your accommodation, at an additional charge.
 If you want to make use of this service you will need to provide the Student Services Team with your full flight details in advance of your arrival date.
 Full details of how to do this will be provided with your confirmation documents.
-If you are under 18 when you arrive the airport pick-up service is compulsory, unless your parents can provide evidence to our Admissions Office that a suitable arrangement has been made for your collection at the airport in Ireland.
+If you are under 18 when you arrive and travelling by yourself, the airport pick-up service is compulsory, unless your parents can provide evidence to our Admissions Office that a suitable arrangement has been made for your collection at the airport in Ireland.

 On arrival, all students are tested and assigned to the appropriate class.
 We also arrange an individual registration and induction with the Student Services Officer, who will provide advice on important issues like the in-country immigration process and assistance with opening a bank account, as well as answering questions which relate to settling in.